lapicidae/vdr-epg-daemon/root/usr/local/bin/README.md

 **After the first run**, subsequent scraper runs will generally be **significantly faster**.
 The scraper stores fetched HTML responses and processed JSON data on disk.
 For repeated requests to the same URLs or data, information will be loaded from the cache instead of being downloaded or re-processed, which significantly reduces the time.

 **Cache Consistency Check:**
-By default, the scraper uses a robust cache consistency check based on `Content-Length` and `CRC32` hashes of content samples from the server.
-This ensures that cached data is only used if the remote content hasn't changed.
-A simpler `ETag`/`Last-Modified` based conditional GET can be enabled with `--cache-simple`.
+By default, the scraper uses a robust cache consistency check based on `Content-Length` (as a fallback when a 304 status is not received) and ETag/Last-Modified headers.
+This ensures that cached data is only used if the remote content hasn't significantly changed.

 **Proactive Cache Cleanup:**
-The scraper now performs proactive cache cleanup to automatically remove stale or no longer relevant cache files (e.g., for past days or data too far in the future).
+The scraper performs proactive cache cleanup to automatically remove stale or no longer relevant cache files (e.g., for past days or data too far in the future).
 This helps manage cache size and optimize performance.
 By default, cache files for past days are deleted; this behavior can be disabled with `--cache-keep`.

 **Potential Slowdowns due to Cache:**
 In certain scenarios, using the cache can, however, lead to **considerable slowdowns**.
 This can happen if:

-* The cache becomes very large (several gigabytes), which slows down read and write operations on the disk.

 * The cache storage location (e.g., a slow network drive) is not optimal.

 * Many cache entries have expired, and revalidation with the server takes place, which can lead to many live requests despite the cache.

-Please note that the cache, depending on the number of channels and days scraped, **can become very large**.
 Ensure that sufficient disk space is available on the drive where the cache is stored.
 You can clear the cache at any time using the `--cache-clear` option.

 ## Usage